INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Experimental setup

-The labels of nodes in the network are determined based on referral information from credit card applications.
-A referrer is always a node in the network, while the referred person may or may not be in the network depending on the timing of getting a credit card.
-Specifically, a node is labeled as an influencer at the time of the actual referral and remains labeled as such until the referred person obtains a credit card, i.e., until the point when the company has access to their usage data, with a maximum of six months.
-At that point, the influencer label is changed to a non-influencer label, unless a customer has made other referrals in the past 6 months.
-If a referral does not result in a credit card application within six months, the referrer is not considered an influencer, as obtaining a credit card is no longer solely influenced by a referral, but by other factors as well, i.e., the information asymmetry between referred and non-referred customers vanishes over time as the customer experience is accumulated \citep{van2018customer}.
-To maintain the connectivity expressed by the referral, an edge of type "Contact" is created between the referrer and the referred person.
-This involves adding the referred person as a node in the network and connecting them to the referrer.
-Figure \ref{Labelling} illustrates the aforementioned labeling process.
+An influencer is defined as a super-app user with a credit card who successfully refers another super-app user without a credit card, resulting in the referred person obtaining a credit card.
+In particular, we use the following intuition for node labeling.
+Node labels are determined based on referral information from credit card applications.
+A referrer is always a node in the network, while the referred person may or may not be in the network, depending on when they obtain a credit card.
+A node is labeled as an influencer at the time of the actual referral and remains labeled as such until the referred person obtains a credit card, which is the point at which the company has access to their usage data, up to a maximum of six months.
+At that point, the influencer label is changed to a non-influencer label, unless the customer has made other referrals in the past six months, as obtaining a credit card is no longer influenced solely by a referral, but by other factors as well, and the information asymmetry between referred and non-referred customers vanishes over time \citep{van2018customer}.
+To maintain the connectivity expressed by a referral, an edge of type "Contact" is created between the referrer and the referred person by adding the referred person as a node with an edge to the referrer.
+Figure \ref{Labelling} illustrates the labeling process.
+We do not distinguish between the influencing strength (e.g., whether one node is considered more influential than another one) as we are dealing with binary classification.